 The Beginning

-Here vacationers can visit cafes, shops, souvenir shops, photo zones and the largest Lego store in the country.
+This area is full of cafes, souvenir shops, photo zones and the largest Lego store in the country.
+So, it’s a perfect place for shopping.

 Imagination

 This area of the Legoland park in Malaysia is suitable for young inventors and engineers.
 From a large lego, you can assemble your own figures, participate in contests and tests of already assembled objects.
-There is a 4D cinema, an observation deck.
-From the observation, slowly rotating platform, a panorama of not only Legoland itself, but also the surrounding area opens up.
+4D cinema and an observation deck are also located in this thematic zone.
+Observation deck is a slowly rotating platform; it allows to enjoy the panoramic views not only of the Legoland park, but also the surrounding area.

-Small copies of the main attractions of many Asian countries are collected here, namely 17.
-Here you can see the Taj Mahal from India, Angkor Wat from Cambodia, the floating restaurant Karawijk Hall, Petronas Towers, the Great Wall of China and others assembled from Lego blocks.
+17 small copies of the main attractions from Asian countries are collected here.
+You can find miniatures of Taj Mahal from India, Angkor Wat from Cambodia, the floating restaurant Karaweik Hall, Petronas Towers, the Great Wall of China and others assembled from Lego blocks.

-This is where the rides begin in Legoland Malaysia.
-Water carousel, swings, Star Wars theme park, merry-go-rounds and roller coaster in VR glasses.
-It is located to the left of the entrance, most of the attractions presented here with sharp turns, ups and downs.
+This is where you can find all the rides in Legoland theme park in Malaysia.
+Water carousel, swings, Star Wars theme zone, merry-go-rounds and roller coaster in VR glasses.
+It is located to the left side from the entrance, most of the attractions presented here are with sharp turns, ups and downs.
 In other words, everything here is designed to give you a storm of emotions and guarantee a surge of adrenaline.

 LEGO Kingdom

 You will know that you have reached the place by the medieval music playing everywhere.
 This thematic area is dedicated to knights, dragons, castles.
-Many decorations made of Lego blocks look so realistic that it is simply unrealistic to leave this zone of Legoland Malaysia without a photo against their background.
-Do not rush to get to the castle right away, the path to it is no less beautiful.
-The castle is also made of LEGO bricks, you can visit the King’s Grill restaurant and visit the LEGO store to buy souvenirs.
+Many decorations made of Lego blocks look so realistic that it is simply impossible to leave this zone of Legoland, Johor Bahru without a photo against their background.
+Do not rush to get to the castle right away, the path to it is also very beautiful.
+The castle is also made of LEGO bricks, you can visit the King’s Grill restaurant and visit LEGO store to buy souvenirs.

-There is always a huge queue for one of the Dragon slides in Legoland theme park.
+There is always a huge queue for one of Dragon slides in Legoland theme park.
 It is more for adults.
-The second slide Dragon’s Apprentice (Dragon’s Apprentice) is a smaller version of the first.
-It’s better for kids to ride.
+The second slide Dragon’s Apprentice is a smaller version of the first, which is better option for kids.

 Land of Adventure

-Land of Adventure is located in the eastern part of Legoland park, it is divided into two small areas: Dinosaur Island and Ancient Egypt, which remains a mystery even today: mummies, treasures, decorations are very realistic, a visit to this area is a must.
+Land of Adventure is located in the eastern part of Malaysian Legoland park and is divided into two small areas: Dinosaur Island and Ancient Egypt, which remains a mystery even today: mummies, treasures, decorations are very realistic and a visit to this area is a must.

-Be sure to visit the Lost Kingdom attraction.
+Be sure to visit Lost Kingdom attraction.
 At the entrance you will find a huge statue of the Pharaoh made of Lego blocks.
 The main attraction in this area is Dino Island.
-The design impresses with its size and original design.
-They say that of all the Legoland slides in Malaysia, this one is the most impressive.
+The design impresses with its size and originality.
+They say that of all Legoland slides in Malaysia, this one is the most impressive.

-There is a huge amount of entertainment for children in Legoland Malaysia: you should definitely visit the “driving courses” for children.
+With so many attractions for kids, Legoland in Malaysia is a perfect place to visit for the whole family.
+Ensure to attend “driving courses” for children.
 There are also puppet and theater shows, carousels, swings and much more.
 This themed area has the only indoor restaurant where you can have lunch or dinner.
-Food prices are quite high but there are no other options.
+Food prices are a bit high but there are no other options.

 Legoland Malaysia Walkthrough Video